 Books, Layers, and a Dog: The Lived-In Apartment That Earns Every Square Inch

-Storage as Decoration The Budget-Friendly Approach
+Storage as Decoration, the Budget-Friendly Approach

 The magic here?
 The storage itself becomes the decoration.
 No wallpaper, no gallery wall, no expensive art.
 The books in their varied colors and sizes serve as the room’s visual texture.
 That’s a genuinely low-cost way to make bare walls interesting.